shreyanshswaroop/shreyanshswaroop/README.md

 - ⚡ Fun fact: ...
 -->

-# 💫 About Me:
+#  About Me:
-🔭 I’m a final year computer science student at Netaji Subhas University of Technology, New Delhi<br>👯
+🔭 Hello!
+I'm Shreyansh, a passionate and dedicated computer science student currently pursuing my degree at Netaji Subhas University of Technology ,New Delhi.
+My journey in the realm of technology began at a young age when I first tinkered with computers, and this curiosity has evolved into a profound interest in software development, artificial intelligence, and Web Development

 ## 🌐 Socials: